universitytheater/utheater.github.io/_bylaws/0_bylaws_ut_main.md

 4.  #### Committee Officers
     * ##### Position Descriptions

+      {:.ul-lower-roman}
       * ###### Chair
         Sets weekly meeting agenda.
 Runs all Committee meetings.
 Serves as a voting member of the University of Chicago Program Coordinating Council (PCC) and as a liaison with the Center for Leadership and Involvement (CLI).
 Sits on the Logan Center Student Advisory Committee and the Performing Arts Roundtable.
 Coordinates annual Title IX trainings with PSA (See Section I.A.2.q).
+      * ###### Treasurer
+        Serves as University Theater's non-voting member of the Program Coordinating Council (PCC) and attends the annual PCC budget negotiations.
+Works with University Theater's Managing Director to prepare and present UT's budget for the PCC budget negotiation meeting.
+Meets quarterly with the Managing Director to “wrap” each season.
       * ###### Secretary
         Takes minutes at all Committee meetings, sends the draft to the Committee for approval within 24 hours, and sends the approved minutes to the general listhost after an additional 24 hours.
 (For most information on the protocol for the minutes, see Section I.B.5.b.)
 Also records any changes to the by-laws after each Committee meeting, keeping a regularly updated copy and noting the changes in the public Committee minutes.
 After the final committee meeting of each quarter, emails the most recent edition of the bylaws to the UT general listhost.
 Actively maintains the “University Theater Harassment, Discrimination, and Sexual Misconduct Resource Sheet,” updating information, noting changes in public Committee minutes, and posting the most current version of these documents in the UT Lounge.
       * ###### Social Chair